 iNEXT is a consortium funded by the Horizon2020 program to offer European researchers access to a wide range of advanced structural biology technologies, including X-ray technologies, NMR spectroscopy, Electron Microscopy and Biophysics, in large European infrastructures.

 iNEXT offers access to infrastructures to study the structure and function of biological macromolecules and their assemblies, and aspires to promote biomedicine, biotechnology, and biomaterials, involving scientists with or without previous experience in structural biology.

-The iNEXT consortium involves 23 partners from 14 different European countries.
-Training and networking activities are carried out to attract new users and to disseminate scientific results across academia and industry.
+The iNEXT consortium involved 23 partners from 14 different European countries.
+Training and networking activities were carried out to attract new users and to disseminate scientific results across academia and industry.